 Charles Capps says,” Your words are the building blocks of which you construct your life and future.”
 I am so glad Dr. Tony knows that your healing not only has to do with your body and medicine but also your mind, which is programmed by the words you say to yourself everyday.

 Sometimes the fear of the unknown influences how people make decisions.
 How did you come to grip with the fact that you were “taking a chance”?

 I felt like conventional medicine was much more of a chance.
 Not only a chance but a detriment to lifelong healing!

-Would you recommend Hope4Cancer Institute to another cancer patient?
+Would you recommend Hope4Cancer Treatment Centers to another cancer patient?

 Absolutely!
 It has been a blessing to talk to other patients as they make their decisions, and then so neat to see what they say after they go.
 I am sure they don’t remember, but they say some of the same things I tell them in the beginning, about loving the staff and the amazing food, Dr. Tony’s caring spirit and feeling “at home”.
 You just have to go and then you will “GET IT”.
 There is another way and there is nothing hoaxy about it.
 It is true healing the way God meant for it to be!

 This interview and pictures are published on our blog with the explicit, written permission of the patient.
 We value our patient’s privacy and would never divulge personal information without their consent.